sipsorcery-org/sipsorcery/README.md

  The example includes an html file which runs in a Browser and will connect to a sample program running on the same machine.
 - [WebRTCReceiver](https://github.com/sipsorcery/sipsorcery/tree/master/examples/WebRTCReceiver): A receive only example.
 It attempts to connect to a WebRTC peer and display the video stream that it receives.

-**The WebRtcSession class and all WebRTC functionality in this library are still under heavy development.
-There are large blocks of functionality still missing, particularly ICE and codec support.
-All issues and PR's are very welcome.**